seunghan96/seunghan96.github.io/_posts/2023-05-30-(CL_paper81)AD_review.md

 - Prediction methods : can be used in streaming TS
   - can determine whether or not a new datum is an outlier as soon as it arrives.
 - Estimation methods :
-  - can only be done if, in addition to some points preceding / current point $x_t$ is used to compute
+  - can only be done if, in addition to some points preceding / current point $$x_t$$ is used to compute

 <br>